rubyworks/library/README.md

 ### Preping Projects

-For a project to be usable via Library it must conform to common organizational conventions for a Ruby project.
-Most importantly it should have a `.ruby` file.
+For a project to be usable via Library it must conform to common organizational conventions for a Ruby project and it should have a `.ruby` file.

-It is highly recommend that a project have a `.ruby` file although Library can fallback to `.gemspec` if a `.ruby` file isn't found.
-But relying on a `.gemspec` of going to slow things down a bit.
+It is highly recommend that a project have a `.ruby` file although a `.gemspec` file can serve as a fallback if a `.ruby` file isn't found.
+But relying on a `.gemspec` is going to slow things down a fair bit.
+It also requires that the `dotruby` library be installed.

+To activate .gemspec support set the environment variable `RUBYLIBS_GEMSPEC=true`.

 See http://dotruby.github.com/dotruby for more information about `.ruby` files.

 ### Autoload Caveat